-A Halloween cookie recipe, featuring an easy and delicious brownie-like cookie with powdered sugar and spooky candy eyes.
+An easy Halloween cookie recipe, featuring quick and delicious brownie-like cookies with powdered sugar and spooky candy eyes.

 Sure, decorative Halloween cut-out cookies adorned with royal icing and intricate designs are great, but honestly, who has the time?
 Not me, and if you’re a mom with littles at your feet, probably not you either.

 No, we need a much easier Halloween cookie solution, and this Chocolate Cyclops Cookie is exactly that: A homemade Halloween cookie that looks spooky, tastes great and takes only a small amount of your time.

 This cookie recipe was inspired by one of the first cookies I ever mastered as an at-home baker — the chocolate crinkle cookie.
 It is slightly chewy, with a big chocolate flavor that very closely resembles a brownie.

 Many recipes for chocolate crinkle cookies call for chopping and melting down chocolate.
 However, to keep these cookies simple, cocoa powder serves as a fine substitution.
 Once the dough is whipped up, the dough ball is rolled in powdered sugar before baking, and as it begins to rise and expand, the sugar separates, and cracks (or rather crinkles) begin to form.